jangroth/aws-certification-notes/solutions-architect-professional.md

 * Use *AWS Route 53* to integrate custom domains (also to automatically fail-over from dynamic website)
 * Specify `index` & `error` documents
 * In *AWS Route 53*: create hosted zone & record set
-* Might need to add CORS configuration to bucket (cross origin resource sharing)
+* Might have to add CORS configuration to bucket (cross origin resource sharing)

 <a name="6_4_2_8"></a>
 #### [↖](#6_4)[↑](#6_4_2_7)[↓](#6_4_3) Storage classes